Luciffffer/exercise-webshop/README.md

 </article>
 ```

 > hint: You don't need to save any attribute in #generateHTML other than this.article.
-By using article.appendChild() we can build a small DOM tree all stored in this.article.
+By using article.appendChild() or something similar we can build a small DOM tree all stored in this.article.
 If we want to display that article tree we made, all we gotta do is add it somewhere in the main HTML tree.
 E.g. document.body.appendChild(product1.article)

 <br/>